Josh-test-lab/Minecraft-data-pack/README.md

-# Minecraft-datapack
+# Minecraft-data-pack
-the Minecraft datapack
+the Minecraft data pack